Private Equity fund holdings and factoring

 Factoring is a bottom-line financing tool, how is this of interest to investment funds?

 G. d.
 H. Above all, factoring is the financing tool which offers the very best cost-to-return ratio.
 It allows users to benefit from the largest possible financing at the lowest cost.
-Companies under LBO often have confirmed credit lines [RCF for revolving credit facility] in order to face up to cashflow requirements.
-This line is limited in its total and always combined with a clause – or covenant – which requires early repayment in case of any financial difficulties.
+Companies under LBO often have confirmed credit lines [RCF, or revolving credit facility] in order to meet cashflow requirements.
+This line is limited in its total and is always combined with a clause – or covenant – which requires early repayment in case of any financial difficulties.
 In this instance, factoring always remains operational.
 Moreover, when it is deconsolidating factoring, it does not affect debt levels.
 It allows companies, therefore, to sharply increase their cashflow whilst improving the presentation of their financial statements.
-An increasing number of Private Equity firms want their holdings to use factoring.
+An increasing number of private equity firms want their holdings to use factoring.

 "Factoring is the financing tool offering the very best cost-to-return ratio."